DhruvDuseja/Lex-Yacc-Language-Translator/README.md

 ## To run the translator
 Execute the 'translator' on an input from the 'inputs/' directory as `./translator < input1.txt`
-Disclaimer: it doesn't work perfectly the Write().
+Disclaimer: the grammar for 'Write' is flawed.
 <br/><br/>

 ## In case you'd like to work on the lex and yacc files, don't forget to compile them as follows